seqan/seqan3/doc/tutorial/sam_file/index.md

 ## BAM format

 BAM is the binary format version of SAM.
-It provides the same data as the SAM format with in most cases negligibly small and subtle differences.
+It provides the same data as the SAM format with negligible and subtle differences in most cases.

 # Sam file fields